VenoPhage/json-filter/README.md

+# json filter
-Instead for use with [Region Scanner](https://github.com/RundownRhino/RegionScanner)
+Intended for use with [Region Scanner](https://github.com/RundownRhino/RegionScanner)